 Anne's team receives customer feedback everyday, but it can be hard to ensure that feedback makes it back to the team designing their products.

-Before Slack, funneling feedback to the product team required a great deal of time from Becky's team.
+Before Slack, funneling feedback to the product team required a great deal of time from Taylor's team.
 They had to:

 Identify important feedback manually, and try to find the right person to forward it to.